This page is an automated translation of /nl/naturalfood.html and has not been reviewed yet.

 - More stamina

 - Wild horses run 50 kilometers every day on a diet that consists of roughage only.
-Driving in the tank for an hour a day is not "work", not in the sense that "concentrate", let alone "sports pellets" are required.
+Driving an hour a day in the bucket is not "work", not in the sense that it requires "concentrate", let alone "sports food".
 Wild horses have the same digestive system as your horse: The blind and large intestines together form a huge storage tank of nutrients and electrolytes.
 The energy from concentrates is very volatile, but the energy from cellulose is released for a very long time.
 Even 24 hours after eating, a large portion of cellulose continues to provide energy to the horse.
-In addition, the horse's muscles will optimize in fat burning instead of glucose burning, which also shows an improvement in endurance.
+In addition, the horse's muscles will optimize in fat burning instead of glucose burning, which also shows an improvement in stamina.

 - Improved health